Remote gas leak detection by airborne optical methods has many advantages over other diagnostic methods. First of all, due to its responsiveness.

 Another upgrade of ALMA G4 remote gas detector is the use of a laser beam scanning system.
 As a result, the laser beam circumscribes a circle on a topographic target.

-When using this scanning system on an aircraft, when surveying gas pipelines, the laser beam path takes the shape shown in Fig. 5.
+When using this scanning system on an aircraft, when surveying gas pipelines, the laser beam path takes the shape shown in Fig. 5.This laser beam path is obtained at the altitude of 100 meters at an aircraft speed of 100 km/h.
+This figure shows that the full survey area width with the given parameters is 25 m.

-• The black line shows the helicopter path projection on the ground.
+- The black line shows the helicopter path projection on the ground.

-• The red line shows the laser beam path on the ground surface.
+- The red line shows the laser beam path on the ground surface.

-• Red dots have intervals of 10 milliseconds.
+- Red dots have intervals of 10 milliseconds.

 Thus, the use of the scanning system increased the survey area width during the gas pipeline inspection.
 This is especially important when it is necessary to inspect several parallel gas pipeline strings in one aircraft flight.
-The sensitivity, speed and scanning system of the ALMA G4 remote detector allow efficient gas pipeline inspections for gas leaks, and an additional application of the data processing software and video recording system ensure generation of a convenient report with complete information on the gas pipeline.
+The sensitivity, speed and scanning system of the ALMA G4 remote detector allow efficient gas pipeline inspections for gas leaks, and an additional application of the data processing software and video recording system ensure generation of a convenient report with complete information on the gas pipeline.2020-03-09 12:25